Learning @ ISTM

 He pioneered travel medicine research on travelers’ diarrhea, typhoid fever, hepatitis, altitude illness, trekking deaths, and rabies.
 He also helped discover the diarrhea causing protozoal pathogen Cyclospora.

 Dr. Shlim is the co-author, with Chokyi Nyima Rinpoche, of Medicine and Compassion, a book that offers advice from a Tibetan Buddhist lama on methods of training in compassion for health care professionals.
-His new memoir, A Gentle Rain of Compassion, will be published in September 2022.
+His new memoir, A Gentle Rain of Compassion, was published in September 2022.

 Prof Leo G. Visser, MD, PhD